 Within an established global network, P3 has proven itself a strong presence in the electronics industry.
 We are proud of our success and guarantee our continuing efforts in providing our customers with the newest and most innovative products for the next millennium.

-Uses smart programming to move about on its own, getting in and out of the tightest places to clean every floor.
+Product Description Uses smart programming to move about on its own, getting in and out of the tightest places to clean every floor.
 Includes electrostatic paper that attaches to bottom of machine to sweep all tile and wood floors.
 Built-in, smart technology automatically determines 1 of 3 pre-programmed patterns: Random mode for tight spaces; Spiral mode for large open areas; Along-the-Wall mode for room perimeters.
 Internal dust bin captures dust and dirt for easy disposal.
 AC adapter charges the long-life rechargeable batteries for extended operation

 P3 Made a Splash at CES